Delhi: Over 1500 cops deployed at Trade Fair | english.lokmat.com

 Delhi Police has deployed over 1500 police personnel at the 40th edition of the India International Trade Fair (IITF) 2021 which will commence on Sunday at Pragati Maidan in the national capital.

-Additional Deputy Superintendent of Police (DSP) Sudhanshu Dhama, speaking to ANI, said, "More than 1500 personnel of Delhi Police have been deployed at the trade fair and four additional companies have also been deployed.
+Additional Deputy Commissioner of Police (DCP) Sudhanshu Dhama, speaking to ANI, said, "More than 1500 personnel of Delhi Police have been deployed at the trade fair and four additional companies have also been deployed.
 The entire trade fair will be monitored through CCTV cameras.
-We have also deployed the intelligence unit of the police,"
+We have also deployed the intelligence unit of the police."

-"Police will also help in maintaining the social distancing and other COVID-related protocols," he said.
+"Police will also help in maintaining the social distancing and other COVID-related protocols," he added.

 IITF 2021 will be held from November 14 to November 27 at Pragati Maidan in New Delhi.